GitUser-3-2-3/TaskLogger/README.md

 ## Description

 TaskLogger is a Go-based task tracker that helps track and manage tasks efficiently.
-It provides all the task relevant events in a simple and usable format for you to optimize your day for productivity.
+It provides all the task-relevant events in a simple and usable format for you to optimize your day for productivity.

 ## Installation